Lucha Tribute: El Canek

 Nevertheless, Canek has continued on, now relying on his charisma and legacy to still get booked.
 He would eventually return to IWRG for a few years before having a brief final run in AAA, where he and Dr. Wagner finally settled their score to a degree.
 His most recent big matches have been appearances in the AAA Lucha Libre World Cup in 2016, and a main event spot in last year’s CMLL Leyendas show, where he, Rayo de Jalisco Jr. and old rival Dos Caras took on Los Hermanos Dinamitas in a match that made everyone wish all six men had retired.
 Alas, it was a big draw, which explains why Canek will be back in Arena Mexico 24 hours from now, this time teaming with two of Los Hermanos Dinamitas (Cien Caras and Máscara Año 2000) to take on Jalisco, Caras and Villano IV.

-Finally, the last match is one from the UWA, although it’s against a guy who would not be considered one of Canek’s best opponents.
+Here is a match from the UWA, although it’s against a guy who would not be considered one of Canek’s best opponents.
 Who is it?
 None other than Owen Hart.
 Yes, before he became famous, Owen Hart himself worked down in Mexico under the Blue Blazer gimmick, and would, in fact, put his mask on the line against Canek back in the early ’90s.
 The match isn’t shown in full, unfortunately, but the action is very good while it lasts and once again shows how well Canek worked with smaller guys.

 Note: There is footage of the Andre the Giant match on YouTube, but the quality is so poor that I felt it was a disservice to include it.
 It can easily be found if you want to look for it.